 - Service: Currently most (all?)
 Fortresses are communist; booze and food are the only essential services, provided free by the state, so long as there are raws available.
 Earlier implementation of capitalist economies have been aborted; though a revamp may make Service relevant again, it'll likely remain an option most players won't choose.

-- The 2013 edition of SimCity has slightly branched from the Mayor genre into the Commodity genre, with the introduction of resources that can be extracted from the ground, traded to other cities, and potentially processed into other, more-expensive resources.
+- SimCity (2013) has slightly branched from the Mayor genre into the Commodity genre, with the introduction of resources that can be extracted from the ground, traded to other cities, and potentially processed into other, more-expensive resources.
 Furthermore, the interplay between cities in a region (which are often controlled by different players) also brings this a step closer to Commodity games - but not fully (still no warfare...).

-- The Sims, believe it or not, is a Space Management Game - though it bears little resemblance to any of the other games listed here, it heavily involves construction and/or interior design of a limited living space (at least, during the early portion of the game).
-With tons of different objects (many useful ones too) available, it is virtually impossible to build a house containing everything - especially when your Sim starts out in some tiny apartment and has no chance of moving out anytime soon.
+- The Sims, believe it or not, is a Space Management Game.
+Although it bears little resemblance to any of the other games listed here, it heavily involves construction and/or interior design of a limited living space (at least, during the early portion of the game).
+With tons of different objects available (and many of them very useful), it is virtually impossible to build a house containing everything - especially when your Sim starts out in some tiny apartment and has no chance of moving out anytime soon.

 - Though money is a big factor in the game, time is really the primary currency: your Sims need to fulfill their lifetime goals before they die of old age.
 With a badly-designed house, Sims can waste a lot of time walking needlessly from one side of the house to the other for some simple task.
 The importance of happiness and time puts "The Sims" closer to a Service Game than any of the other categories.
 However, many possible avenues for making money (or even getting more time!) involve meticulous collection of special objects and processing them to create new objects - resulting in something that vaguely resembles a Commodity Game.